nikitagaikwad0111/OIBSIP/Customer-Segmentation/README.md

 ## 📊 Results

-The K-Means clustering algorithm successfully segmented customers into 4 distinct groups based on income, spending, recency, and purchase frequency.
+The K-Means clustering model segmented customers into 4 distinct groups based on income, spending behavior, recency, and purchase activity.

-These clusters represent different customer behaviors and provide valuable insights for targeted marketing strategies.
+Each cluster represents a unique customer profile, enabling targeted marketing and business decision-making.

 ---